‘Hypnotica’ (Part Three) by Chris Mahon

 ‘Hypnotica’ is a story about dreamwrights, mage-musicians who travel across the dreamscape at night to hijack dreams and turn them into mind-bending concerts.
 The story focuses on two dreamwrights, GRIN and NO-FOOT, who are left picking up the pieces of their lives after one of their shows turns into a nightmare.

-Only ghosts remember how Ibiza used to be, how it grew, when the aqueducts were built, and when the concentric rings of streets were cut into the peaks of the mountains.
+Only ghosts remember how Senkaku used to be, how it grew, when the aqueducts were built, and when the concentric rings of streets were cut into the peaks of the mountains.
 Each ring was built like an amphitheater, with buildings descending in steps to tiled lakes at the center.
-The summer parties in Ibiza had been legendary, with jets of water arcing through the sky from ring to ring, crisscrossing the mountain with rainbows reflected on the glaciers.
+The summer parties in Senkaku had been legendary, with jets of water arcing through the sky from ring to ring, crisscrossing the mountain with rainbows reflected on the glaciers.
 I remember the tall white cranes with black wings and red crowns that used to fly over the city.
 I loved those cranes the most.

-The Ibiza of this age was dug out of the ash and explored like the tomb of a god.
+The Senkaku of this age was dug out of the ash and explored like the tomb of a god.
 The gangs took over the ash-filled districts, but it was the masons and the drug smugglers who became the lords of the city.
 Tower by tower, street by street, the ribs of the city were excavated, repainted and repaired, and its lungs breathed gold, silk, and sugar again.
 Parades returned and strange fashions began to blossom, but there are still quarters of the city that are abandoned—ruined parlors and bathhouses half-buried in drifts of ash and crushed timbers, with dead towers still standing against the sky.
 Those houses and streets are the abodes of ghosts, where we sleep like paupers in the land of the living.

 But in the Yoshira we are the lords of our own court, hunting lovers, weaving intrigue, and waging elegant vendettas against each other for sport.
 And the dreamwrights play for us, and remind us of how it used to be.